Planning is Important: The Urban Waterfront District

 In addition to the undetermined status of the parcel, no single district (as outlined in the table) seemed to fit what the City and the public envisioned.
 To give the community and the City more time to define their vision, the “Future Planning Area” placeholder designation was applied to the entire Union Pier site.

-The proposed designation through the comprehensive plan amendment is just the first step in what will ultimately result in zoning changes through a Planned Unit Development (PUD), site plans, and much more specificity around the types of land uses that the development will contain.
+The proposed designation through the comprehensive plan amendment is the first step in what will ultimately result in zoning changes through a Planned Unit Development (PUD), site plans, and much more specificity around the types of land uses that the development will contain.
+We believe this comprehensive plan language reflects HCF's priorities, and we will continue to advocate for development on Union Pier that reflects historic Charleston’s development patterns, centered around an accessible and vibrant public realm.

 Reasons to Care